Types of Grasslands in Oxfordshire

 Lowland Meadows (Neutral grassland):

 In Oxfordshire we have some exceptional lowland meadows, many of which are designated and protected sites.
-Dependent on low fertility soils and traditional management methods.
-Flower rich, important for invertebrates and ground nesting birds such as skylark.
-Sensitive to changes in hydrology and nutrient status.
-These include the scarce flood meadows, e.g., Oxford Meadows SAC and Long Mead at Eynsham.
-Usually on clay in Oxfordshire such as:
+These habitats are dependent on low fertility soils and traditional management methods.
+Neutral grasslands are flower rich, and are important for invertebrates and ground nesting birds such as the skylark.
+These grasslands are usually found on clay soils and are sensitive to changes in hydrology and nutrient status.

 - Floodplain Meadows (can be managed as a hay meadow but the high-water content can change the species mix and botanical composition)